yangru1q1/ProjectAssignment3Coursera/CodeBook.md

-# This is a code book for Coursera "Getting and Cleaning Data" Project Assignment
+# Code book for "Getting and Cleaning Date" project assingment

+## Analysis Process

+In the run_analysis.R script, I proform the the data cleaning in two parts.
+This first part is load data sets, and the second part is